 Deadly Lancer (Ex)

 At 3rd level, the crescent warrior has learned the technique of the falling from the sky upon his opponents to inflict more damage.
 As a move action before a melee attack with a gunhalberd or gunlance or as part of a charge, the crescent warrior may make an Acrobatics check to jump with a DC equal to his target’s CMD.
 The DC increases by +2 for each size category larger than the crescent warrior.
 If the crescent warrior beats the DC, depending on his Acrobatics roll, he moves forward to make the jump and gains a +1 dodge bonus to AC for one round, a +1 circumstance bonus on that attack roll, and deals an extra 1d6 points of damage.
-For every ten the crescent warrior beats the DC, he gains an additional +1 bonus to his AC and the attack roll, and deals an additional 1d6 damage.
-In addition, if the crescent warrior beats the DC, for every 10 feet the crescent warrior jumps beyond the first 10 feet, he deals an extra 1d6 points of damage.
+For every five the crescent warrior beats the DC, he gains an additional +1 bonus to her AC and the attack roll, and deals an additional 1d6 damage.
+This bonus and the amount of extra dice cannot exceed beyond the gunbreaker’s level.
 This additional damage is not multiplied on a critical hit.
+When using Deadly Lancer the crescent warrior cannot benefit from Vital Strike.

 This ability replaces jugular rip.